 We notice that the situation is even more complex for customers still working with an outdated core system.
-For example, a 20 year-old ERP system.
+For example, a 20-year-old ERP system.
 It is the heart of the organization, but is still running, for example, on an AS/400 and was programmed with RPG.
 This prevents you from delivering the necessary flexibility and attracting developers becomes more difficult.
 Maintaining a legacy core system is difficult enough, innovating with one is even more challenging.
-Many of these challenges are simplified with a low-code core system.
-In this article we show how you can improve your processes with low-code.
+To break this trend, we set out 4 pieces of advice that will give you an advantage over your competition.

 Make your IT landscape more transparent